md-anas-sabah/chatbot-config/README.md

 # Chatbot Configurator

-A Next.js application for customizing and previewing chatbot interfaces with real-time configuration updates.
+A Next.js application for customizing and previewing chatbot interfaces with real-time configuration update.

 ## Features